forumicon/forumicons/design/README.md

 |----------------------|------------------------|------------|----------|
 | `n/a` `i` `b` `r` `e` | user-shield-check | `solid` `outline` `twotone` `color` `etc...` | custom name for set of icons given by artist |

+#### 2.3 Smallest Size Limit

+All spacing, gaps, offsets, outlines, etc will be no smaller than 2px to ensure proper rendring at small sizes.
+When working with icons that are meant to scale it is common to see smaller elements reduced in size as they are scaled down.
+To avoid inadvertant render issues, you should ensure that all outlines, gaps, finer details are no less than 2px.

-### 3.0
+### 3.0 Templates

-While we prefer to use shetch to design all of our icons, we understnad that not everyone has access to use sketch or may prefer a different tool.
-To this end we tray to maintian templates for all the popular tools out there.
-You can find more info in the Readme for the templates folder.
+While we prefer to use sketch to design all of our icons, we understnad that not everyone has access to use sketch or may prefer a different tool.
+To this end we try to maintian templates for all the popular tools out there.
+You can find more info in the Readme in the templates folder.

-Each icon should be developed using on of the templates provided and saved in a state ready to export.
+Each icon will be developed using one of the templates provided and saved in a state ready to export.
 The filename should be the same as the final name for the icon as well as the containing folder in the file itself

-#### 3.1
+#### 3.1 Icon Sets

 The exception to the rule is if you are providing a new set of icons.
 To facilitate this its far easier to maintain a single file which can easily export all the icons.
 The naming of each icons folder in the file must match each icons final filename.
 However the name of the template file should follow the following convention `type-set`

-### 4.0
+### 4.0 Sub Icons

-To facilitate better quality across icons as its common practice to have sub icons, the use of a standard size for all of them used in the set.
-We reccommend using 8px but that is not a requirment.
-The only requirment is that it be no less than 2px and be evenly divisable by 2px.
+To facilitate better quality across icons as it is common practice to have sub icons, the use of a standard size for all of them will be used in the set.
+We reccommend using **8px** but that is **not** a requirment.
+The only requirment is that it be **no less** than **2px** and be **evenly divisable** by **2px**.

-#### 4.1
+#### 4.1 Decending and Ascending

-The placement of a sub icon can convey a differnt meaning. in the center may symbolize a tpye, to the side may symbolize an action or a status, etc...
-To that end the sub icon should not be placed lower than the bottom most pixel or hight than the top most pixel of the main icon.
+No sub icon will decend or ascend above/below main icon.
+The placement of a sub icon can convey a differnt meaning.
+Centered may symbolize tpye, Left aligned may symbolize an action or a status, etc...
+To that end the sub icon should not be placed lower than the bottom most pixel or higher than the top most pixel of the main icon.

-### 5.0
+### 5.0 SVGO Optimization

-When working with icons that are meant to scale it is common to see smaller elements reduced in size as they are scaled down.
-To avoid inadvertant render issues, you should ensure that all outlines, gaps, finer details are no less than 2px.

-### 6.0
+All icons should be run through SVGO using our provided options to optimize for the best quality and rendering.
 Every graphic software is different and handles vectors and svg conversion differently.
-It is this reason that we need to run everything through SVGO to optimize the final file.
+It is this reason that we need to run everything through SVGO to optimize the final file by.
-- Removes all the useless stuff that your editor adds
+- Remove all the useless stuff that your editor adds
-- Converts all shapes to high performant paths
+- Convert all shapes to high performant paths
-- Removes unnessecary grouping elements
+- Remove unnessecary grouping elements
-- Removes all comments and unnessecary extra nodes
+- Remove all comments and unnessecary extra nodes
-- Removes all irrelavent xml and doctype stuff
+- Remove all irrelavent xml and doctype stuff
-- Compresses the paths to help further reduce the file size.
+- Compress the paths to help further reduce the file size.
 - and more...

 You can find the required options and a guide to do this under the templates/readme since some editors have plugins to automatically do this and some do not.
 You may have to manually perform this task or consider installing and running it from the command line.